gravitational/teleport/rfd/0011-database-access.md

 parameter which all libpq-based clients should recognize (e.g. `psql` and `pgAdmin` do).

-The section is named after the name of the Teleport database service instance a user has logged into with `tsh db login <name>` command.
-If service file is already present on the user's machine, its contents will be preserved as just a new section will be configured in it.
-If the file already happens to have a section with the same name, it will get overwritten.
+The section is named after the Teleport database service instance a user has logged into with `tsh db login <name>` command.
+If a service file is already present, a new section will be added or existing section with the same name overwritten.

 An added section may look like this: